God the Father: Nontrinitarian

 In Jehovah's Witness theology, only God the Father (Jehovah) is the one true almighty God, even over his Son Jesus Christ.
 They teach that the Logos is God's Only-begotten Son, and that the Holy Spirit is God's active force (projected energy).
 They believe that the Father and the Son are united in divine purpose, administration, legislation, and man's salvation, but are not one being and are not equal in power.
 While the Witnesses acknowledge Jesus’ pre-existence, perfection, and unique "Sonship" from God the Father, and believe that the Logos had an essential role in creation and redemption, and is the Messiah, they believe that only the Father is without beginning.
 They say that the Son was the Father's only direct creation, before all ages.
 While both Persons are highly honored, taught, and preached, in their interpretations of John 17:3 and John 14:28, God the Father is emphasized in Jehovah's Witness meetings and services more than Christ the Son, as they teach that the Father is greater than the Son.

 Oneness Pentecostalism teaches that God is a singular spirit who is one person, not three divine persons, individuals or minds.
 God the Father is the title of the supreme creator.
 The titles of the Son and Holy Spirit are merely titles reflecting the different personal manifestations of the One True God the Father in the universe.

 Other religions

-Although similarities exist among religions, the common language and the shared concepts about God and his title Father among the Abrahamic religions is quite limited, and each religion has very specific belief structures and religious nomenclature with respect to the subject.
+Although similarities exist among religions, the common language and the shared concepts about God and his title Father among the Abrahamic religions is limited and each religion has specific belief structures and religious nomenclature with respect to the subject.
 While a religious teacher in one faith may be able to explain the concepts to his own audience with ease, significant barriers remain in communicating those concepts across religious boundaries.